a blog about cars, car blog

 Spelling, punctuation and syntax errors are cheerfully repaired when I find them; grudgingly fixed when you do.

 If I have slandered any brands of automobiles, either expressly or inadvertently, they're most likely crap cars and deserve it.
-Automobile manufacturers should be aware that they always have the option of giving me free cars to try and change my mind.
+Automobile manufacturers should be aware that they always have the option of trying to change my mind by providing me with vehicles to test drive.

 If I have slandered any people or corporations in this blog, either expressly or inadvertently, they should buy me strong drinks (and an expensive meal) and try to prove to me that they're not the jerks I've portrayed them to be.
 If you're buying, I'm willing to listen.